Esri Australia blog

 As more organisations introduce drones into their operations, more people are asking about collecting drone imagery in the field.
 It’s a task that’s becoming easy to do, but the technology you choose is vital to doing it right.

-Geo-enable your organisation with an open platform
+The advantages of working with an open platform

 3 reasons why startups need to be location aware